North Dakota State University: Football

-The Bison football team was the winningest program in NCAA Football history with thirty-three conference championships and eight national championships (1965, 1968, 1969, 1983, 1985, 1986, 1988, 1990) before moving to Division I Championship Subdivision in 2004.
-In January 2012, NDSU defeated Sam Houston State in the FCS National Championship game becoming the 2011 season National Champions.
-NDSU football is a major event in the city of Fargo and the region, averaging over 18,000 fans per home game.
-The Bison play their home games at the Fargodome (cap.
-19,287).
-In January 2013, NDSU football won the NCAA Division I championship title for a second year in a row, defeating Sam Houston again.
-They also defeated Kansas State and hosted ESPN College Gameday.
-In January 2014, NDSU defeated Towson to win its 3rd consecutive national championship in FCS football.
-It is only the 2nd team in NCAA history to achieve this feat.
-NDSU also defeated FBS Iowa State for their 6th consecutive win over an FBS opponent and hosted ESPN College Gameday for the 2nd straight season.
-January 2015, for the 2014 season, NDSU defeated Illinois State to win its 4th consecutive national championship in FCS football.

-In the 2015 season, NDSU defeated Jacksonville State for a record 5th consecutive NCAA Division I FCS national championship.
-No football team in the modern history of the NCAA has accomplished this feat.
+In the 2015 season, NDSU defeated Jacksonville State for a record fifth consecutive NCAA Division I FCS national championship.
+No other football team in the modern history of the NCAA has accomplished this feat.
 In the 2016 season, NDSU was defeated by James Madison, 27–17, who eventually went on to win the championship.
-This ended the Bison's reign of 5 consecutive championships.
+This ended the Bisons' reign of five consecutive championships.
 The following season the Bison went on to win the FCS National Championship again for the sixth time in seven years, by beating James Madison, 17–13.
 In 2018, the Bison completed an undefeated season going 15–0 and defeating the Eastern Washington Eagles, 38–24, and winning their 7th FCS championship in 8 years.
-After defeating James Madison in 2019 for a third straight title, the Bison lost in the 2020-21 FCS quarterfinals in the COVID-impacted spring season to eventual champion Sam Houston State before reclaiming the title in 2021 with a decisive 38-10 victory over Montana State.
-North Dakota State University has the most NCAA FCS football championships, as of 2021.
+After defeating James Madison in 2019 for a third straight title, the Bison lost in the 2020-21 FCS quarterfinals in the COVID-impacted spring season to eventual champion Sam Houston State before reclaiming the title in 2021 with a decisive 38–10 victory over Montana State.
+After a three year championship drought, the Bison claimed their 10th FCS national title with a thrilling 35-32 win over Montana State on January 6, 2025.
+This gave NDSU its 18th national championship in Football when combining them with their division 2 accolades, tying them with Yale for most national championships in NCAA football.
+North Dakota State University has the most NCAA FCS football championships, as of 2025.